nic-dgl103-f24-cvs2/project-SunyeongJ-dev/README.md

 # Project Website Plan
-This website is for educational purposes only and is not a real business.
+This website was created for educational purposes.

 ## 1. Project Summary